p-ja/acme-fitness-store/lab-guide/Lab-8-Automate-from-idea-to-production.md

 1. Now you're going to add the secrets to your repo.

-   - The url of your repo will looks like this
+   - The URL of your repo will look like this

      ```text
      https://github.com/{YOURACCOUNT}}/acme-fitness-store